Arts Access Mini-Grant

 Funds awarded to a single organization in this category range from $500 to $1,000.
 This grant does not require a match.
 Funds however are distributed on a first-come, first-serve basis and once funds are depleted for a fiscal year, no more projects will be funded during that year.

-- K-12 Schools are not eligible in this category;
+The following are not eligible to apply in this category:

 Arts organizations that receive revenue from a “New Specialty Earmarked Plate” under T.C.A 55-4-215 (a) (1) are ineligible for Tennessee Arts Commission grant funding.